Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 ## Requirement sets

 Requirement sets are named groups of API members.
-An Office Add-in can use requirement sets specified in the manifest or a runtime check to determine whether an Office host supports APIs that the add-in needs.
+An Office Add-in can perform a runtime check or use requirement sets specified in the manifest to determine whether an Office host supports the APIs that the add-in needs.
 To identify the specific requirement sets that are available on each supported platform, see [Excel JavaScript API requirement sets](../reference/requirement-sets/excel-api-requirement-sets.md).

-### Runtime requirement support check
+### Checking for requirement set support at runtime

-During the runtime, add-ins can check if a particular host supports an API requirement set by doing the following-check:
+The following code sample shows how to determine whether the host application where the add-in is running supports the specified API requirement set.

 ```js
 if (Office.context.requirements.isSetSupported('ExcelApi', 1.3) === true) {